Skip to main content

 The storage quota object returns the number of characters consumed and the number of metadata characters consumed.
 The total quota consumed is simply the sum of both values.

-Document Object Definition
+Core Document Object Definition

-A document object encapsulates the information about the data that you want to index.
+A structured document object encapsulates the information about the data that you want to index.
 A document in Vectara is very flexible because it represent a short tweet or book with thousands of pages.
 This object has a document_id which must be unique among all the documents in the same corpus.
 The document may optionally speciify a title, description, and metadata.
 The core of the document is also structured in sections that can include unique identifiers, titles, strings, metadata, and so on.

 Section within a Document